About

 According to Ayurveda, the ancient sister science to yoga, everything in the universe consists of the five elements: air, ether (space), water, fire and earth.

-There are three doshas and each of us have a combination of all three, creating our personality.
+There are three doshas, vata, pitta and kapha.
+Each one of us has a combination of all three, creating our personality.
 Usually, one or two of these doshas predominates in how we present physically.
-These are vata, pitta and kapha.

 The cause of disease in Ayurveda is viewed as a lack of proper cellular function due to an excess of vata, pitta or kapha.
 For example, ayurveda considers that HA is generally caused by an excess of vata.